Testing the Distance Duality Relation with Cosmological Observations at high Redshift using Artificial Neural Network: Reconstruction from SN Ia and GRBs

 \section{Reconstruction from SN Ia and GRBs}

-We employ an ANN framework for reconstruction from SN Ia and GRBs.
-In order to select the optimal network architectures, we evaluate multiple candidate neural network architectures using the full Pantheon+ SNe Ia sample and the GOLD sample as the test set.
-During training, both the training and validation losses are monitored, and an early stopping criterion is applied to prevent overfitting and ensure good generalization.
-For the Pantheon+ data, the optimal neural network has four fully connected layers with sizes [128, 128, 64, 32], while for the GRB data, the optimal network consists of three fully connected layers with sizes [128, 128, 128].
-These architectures achieve lower losses without any signs of overfitting.

-We employ the ANN framework with a combined $\chi^2$ and KL divergence loss to reconstruct the apparent magnitude $m(z)$ or distance modulus $\mu(z)$ along with their uncertainties $\sigma$ \citep{Huang2025b}.
+We use ANNs for the reconstruction task from SN Ia and GRBs to match redshifts with SGLs and BAOs.
+The main advantages of using ANNs are the fully data-driven nature and independence from kernel function selection.
+Compared with GP methods, ANN does not rely on an explicit covariance kernel.
+We employ an ANN framework for reconstruction from SN Ia and GRBs, with a combined $\chi^2$ and KL divergence loss to reconstruct the apparent magnitude $m(z)$ or distance modulus $\mu(z)$ along with their uncertainties $\sigma$ \citep{Huang2025b}.
 The total loss function is given by

 The $\chi^2$ term quantifies the deviation between the predicted and observed data: $ \chi^2 = \boldsymbol{\Delta}^\mathrm{T} \mathbf{C}^{-1} \boldsymbol{\Delta}, $ $\Delta$ is the residual vector with components: $\Delta_i = X_i - X(z_i)$, $X_i$ is the observed value, $X(z_i)$ is the theoretical value.
 The KL divergence, also known as relative entropy, quantifies the difference between two probability distributions and is widely used in probabilistic modeling.
 For two continuous probability densities $p(x)$ and $q(x)$, representing the observed data distribution and the model-predicted distribution respectively, the KL divergence is defined as